Ph.D., Clinical Psychology, Yale University, 2004

 B.A.H., Psychology, Queen’s University, 1999

 My research broadly addresses weight-based bullying, bias, and discrimination experienced by children and adults.
-My work has documented the prevalence and origins of weight bias and discrimination, assessed the pervasiveness and impact of weight stigma in the media, examined the effects of weight bias on emotional and physical health, assessed experiences and health consequences of weight-bullying in youth, tested intervention strategies to reduce weight bias, and studied potential policy and legal remedies to reduce weight discrimination and bullying.
+My work has documented the prevalence and origins of weight bias and discrimination, assessed the pervasiveness and impact of weight stigma in the media, examined the effects of weight bias on emotional and physical health, investigated the nature and consequences of weight-bullying in youth, tested intervention strategies to reduce weight bias, and studied potential policy and legal remedies to reduce weight discrimination and bullying.
+My current studies are examining parent-adolescent communication about body weight, the nature of weight stigma within family relationships, and the prevalence of type 2 diabetes stigma in healthcare.

-View more about Dr. Puhl’s work at the Rudd Center for Food Policy & Obesity.
+View more about Dr. Puhl’s work at the Rudd Center for Food Policy & Health.

 Selected Recent Publications: